Central series' and ($n$)-isoclinism of skew left braces: Isoclinism invariance

 Note that the whole class of skew braces $A$ falls in $\mathcal{I}_1$ and $A_{(1)} = \Gamma_2(A)$.
 So we readily get \begin{cor} Let $A$ and $B$ be two isoclinic skew braces.
 Then the groups $\Lambda_A$ and $\Lambda_B$ are isoclinic. \end{cor}

 The concept of soluble and supersoluble skew left braces was introduced and investigated in \cite{BEFPT24, BEJP24}.
 It is proved that for a supersoluble skew brace $A$, if $A/\Ann_n(A)$ is finite, then $\Gamma_{n+1}(A)$ is finite (\cite[Theorem 3.47]{BEFPT24}).
-For $n=1$, this result follows from \cite[Theorem 5.4]{JKAV21} in full generality, that is, finiteness of $A/\Ann(A)$ implies the finiteness of $\Gamma_2(A)$ for all skew braces.
 The group theory result holds for arbitrary $n$ and the full class of groups, and it is due to R. Baer \cite{Baer52}.
 As a consequence of the discussion in this section, we get the following result.